Lauren Kate: Inspiration for characters

 Kate has said that her characters are based on people that she knows, such as her husband being the "original" Cam Briel, a character from the Fallen novels.

 On social media Kate has said that By Any Other Name is based on a true story that happened to her.
 In her twenties, while she was working as a publisher in New York, her overseas boyfriend broke up with her upon her arrival to meet him for a romantic motorcycle ride down the Amalfi Coast.

 Adaptations

-The first film based on the novel Fallen was released in United States theaters on September 16, 2016, by Columbia Pictures.
-The next film Torment was in development.
-It is unknown whether the last two novels Passion and Rapture will be adapted as well.
+The first film based on the novel Fallen was released in United States theaters on November 18, 2016, by Relativity Media.
+Disney optioned the film rights to the entire series on the day of Fallen's release (December 9, 2009).
+Screenwriters Kathryn Price and Nicole Millard were assigned screenwriting duties.
+When executives at Disney rejected their scripts, the movie was put in "turnaround."
+Relativity Media subsequently gained the rights to the film, with Mark Ciardi producing.
+Ciardi hired Scott Hicks to direct.
+Hicks tasked Michael Arlen Ross with rewriting the script.
+Ross' version became the script Hicks used when he shot the film.
+No version of any of the scripts for the film uses a single word from Lauren Kate's novel.

-Variety announced on Sept.
-9, 2022 that a TV series based on the Fallen books is in production.
+The 8-Part TV series adaptation of Fallen debuted on AMC in Spring 2025.
+On September 25, 2025, the International Academy of Television Arts & Sciences announced that Fallen has been nominated for an International Emmy Award.